 Step 3: Instal yay AUR Helper

-Some packages that are required for configuring Cinnamon, not available in the Arch official repository.
-They are available in Arch User Repo (AUR), hence you need to install yay for additional packages.
+Some packages that are required for configuring Cinnamon are not available in the Arch official repository.
+They are available in Arch User Repo (AUR).
+Hence you need to install yay for additional packages.
 Follow this guide to install yay AUR helper.